State-owned bank NPAs may rise in FY21, govt's fiscal deficit to widen: Bank of America

 Non-performing loans of state-owned banks are expected to rise by 2-4 percentage points resulting in an up to USD 15 billion of recapitalisation burden on the government in 2020-21, a foreign brokerage said on Tuesday.
 The consolidated fiscal deficit target is likely to overrun by 2 percentage points due to stimulus spends, lower tax receipts and dip in divestments, and will have to look for various ways of raising the resources for recapitalisation, analysts at Bank of America said.

-The brokerage said the increase in non-performing assets by 2-4 per cent of the assets will need a government recapitalisation requirement by USD 7-15 billion.
+The brokerage said the increase in non-performing assets by 2-4 percentage points of the assets will need a government recapitalisation requirement by USD 7-15 billion.
 It said the recap bonds is a tried and tested instrument which has helped the banks in the past.

 "The government will infuse capital into PSU banks and fund it by issuing recapitalisation bonds to them.
 PSU banks will invest the capital received in recapitalisation bonds," it said.
 Asserting that such a move does not entail a moral hazard, it elaborated saying that public sector banks (PSBs) can heal their broken balance sheets and meet adequate capital requirements through the bonds and once growth recovers, the government can gradually convert these recap bonds into normal g-secs and sell them to the market.